ansible-collections/community.docker/docs/docsite/rst/scenario_guide.rst

     Secure the connection to the API by using TLS without verifying the authenticity of the Docker Host.

+.. envvar:: DOCKER_TLS_HOSTNAME

+    When verifying the authenticity of the Docker Host, uses this hostname to compare to the host's certificate.

 .. envvar:: DOCKER_TLS_VERIFY

     Secure the connection to the API by using TLS and verify the authenticity of the Docker Host.